Terms of Business

 (e) Otherwise, where there is an agreement to contract out of the provisions of this policy.

-8.14 If it is apparent that money held on the client’s behalf will need to be retained for some time then such money may need to be placed in a designated deposit account in which case all of the interest accruing while the funds are so invested will be paid to the client when the account is closed or on intermittent basis as agreed.
+8.14 If it is apparent that money held on your behalf will need to be retained for some time then such money may need to be placed in a designated deposit account in which case all of the interest accruing while the funds are so invested will be paid to you when the account is closed or on intermittent basis as agreed with you.

-8.15 It is extremely unlikely that we could be held liable to a client if any money held in our client account is lost due to any failure in the banking system including bank collapse.
-However, a client may be entitled to make a claim against the Financial Services Compensation Scheme (FSCS) in the event of failure of the bank.
+8.15 It is extremely unlikely that we could be held liable to you if any money held in our client account is lost due to any failure in the banking system including bank collapse.
+However, you may be entitled to make a claim against the Financial Services Compensation Scheme (FSCS) in the event of failure of the bank.
 The amount of compensation which the FSCS can pay out is limited to £85,000 (subject to some restrictions).
-We may be able to make a claim to FSCS on a client’s behalf.
-If we do so, we will, subject to our obtaining their consent, give certain client information to FSCS to help them identify the client and any amounts to which the client is entitled.
+We may be able to make a claim to FSCS on your behalf.
+If we do so, we will, subject to our obtaining your consent, give certain client information to FSCS to help them identify you and any amounts to which you are entitled.

 9. Other parties’ charges and expenses

-9.1 Even if a client is successful, another party may not be ordered to pay any or all the charges and expenses or these may not be recovered from them in full; if this happens, the client will have to pay the balance of our charges and expenses.
-If the other party is legally aided, the client may not get back any of their charges and expenses, even if they win the case.
+9.1 It is important that you understand that you will be responsible for paying our bill/s.
+Even if you are successful, the other party may not be ordered to pay any or all your charges and expenses or these may not be recovered from them in full; if this happens, you will have to pay the balance of our charges and expenses.
+If the other party is legally aided, you may not get back any of your charges and expenses, even if you win the case.

-9.3 If a client is unsuccessful and the Court orders the other party to pay some or all of their charges and expenses, interest can be claimed on them from the other party from the date of the Court order.
-We will account to the client for such interest to the extent that they have paid our charges or expenses of seeking to recover any charges and expenses that the Court orders the other party to pay.
+9.3 If you are unsuccessful, and the Court orders the other party to pay some or all of your charges and expenses, interest can be claimed on them from the other party from the date of the Court order.
+We will account to you for such interest to the extent that you have paid our charges or expenses of seeking to recover any charges and expenses that the Court orders the other party to pay.

-9.4 In some circumstances, the Court may order the client to pay the other party’s legal charges and expenses; for example, if a client lost the case, the money would be payable in addition to our charges and expenses.
+9.4 In some circumstances, the Court may order you to pay the other party’s legal charges and expenses; for example, if you lose the case, the money would be payable in addition to our charges and expenses.

 10. Cybercrime and email Fraud